Thanksgiving feast is incomplete without the turkey. To have a crazylicious turkey treat on the holiday feast, try Alton Brown Good Eats roast turkey.

 Add these aromatics along with sage and rosemary to the turkey cavity.
 Tuck the wings of the bird underneath it and coat its skin with canola oil.

 Roast the turkey in the oven for about 30 minutes until crispy and tender.
 Then, reduce the temperature to 350 F.

 Roast it further for about 2 to 2.5 hours until the internal temperature of the turkey reaches 161 F. Remove from the oven and loosely wrap the turkey in a foil.

 Let the turkey rest for about 15 minutes before carving.

 |Vitamin C||1 mg|

-How Will Alton Brown’s Good Eats Roast Turkey Look and Taste?
+How Will Alton Brown Good Eats Roast Turkey Look And Taste Like?

 - 16 pound Frozen Young Turkey

 For The Aromatics